 I just purchased a home and paid the taxes at closing.
 Why did I receive a delinquent bill?

 To determine how your taxes were collected, check the closing documents and contact your title company.
 In many cases, the new owner receives a credit from the seller and becomes responsible for paying the entire tax bill in full.

 What is a tax deferral and who can get it?

-A tax deferral is available if one of the homeowners is 65 or older and filed for a senior exemption, or disabled and filed for a disability exemption that were approved by the Travis Central Appraisal District.
-The deferral allows these homeowners to postpone paying their property taxes for as long as they live in their house, often referred to as the “residence homestead.”
+A tax deferral is available if the property has an age 65 and older or disabled homestead exemption approved by our office.
+The deferral allows qualified homeowners to postpone paying their property taxes for as long as they live in their house, often referred to as the “residence homestead.”
 One thing to keep in mind: If you defer paying your taxes, the state requires the tax office to add five percent interest each year to the amount of taxes owed.

 When are deferred taxes due?

 You must pay the deferred property taxes, plus the five percent annual interest charges that accrued, within 180 days after the owner with the exemption leaves, sells the home or no longer qualifies.
 If you do not pay within the 180 days, much higher state-mandated penalty and interest charges apply.